By Jacque Lynn Schultz, C.P.D.T. & Andrea Arden, C.P.D.T. (Companion Animal Programs Adviser). National Outreach & Eric Gillaspy CPDT-KA

-While disgusting to humans, the simple answer of why dogs eat their poop or any poop may be that a fresh stool from healthy, domesticated animal contains nutrients they crave.
+While disgusting to humans, the simple answer of why dogs eat their poop or any poop may be that a fresh stool from a healthy, domesticated animal contains nutrients they crave.

 For the most part, there are no health risks to a dog with this bad habit and feces is generally safe to eat.
-However, stools from uninoculated, infected or diseased animals can be cause for concern.
+However, stools from uninoculated, infected, or diseased animals can be cause for concern.

 - Wild animal poop can be infested with internal parasites.